 You can add multiple prop assets to your prop as variations using a probability value.
 The probability is a percentage out of 100, but the main prop has no probability so it gets whatever is left over, so if you have two variations with a 25% probability each, the main prop will get a 50% probability.
 The variations will be embedded into the main prop, but also show up as separate props in the menu.

 To change variables of the asset, open the scene explorer Ctrl+E and go to Tool Controller > ToolController > m_editPrefabInfo.
 This is where you can find all the fields of the prop, note that some things can only be changed using scripts, and also not all changed fields will save.

 Determines the animation of the prop illumination.

-Determines the upper and lower limit for how long the illumination is disabled during daytime.
-For lights this usually matches the off range of the light effect which can be found in m_effects > m_effects.[id] > m_effect > m_offRange.
+Determines the upper and lower limit for how long the illumination is disabled during the daytime.
+For lights, this usually matches the off range of the light effect which can be found in m_effects > m_effects.[id] > m_effect > m_offRange.
 You can also use this script to change it using an hour value.